 Hearing loss: an unmet medical need

-Hearing loss disables over 360 million people worldwide.
+Sensorineural hearing loss disables over 360 million people worldwide.
 Irrespective of its cause and severity, hearing loss can have a large impact on people’s health and well-being.
 The treatment of hearing loss is currently limited to the use of hearing aids or devices surgically implanted in the middle or inner ear.
 These devices often perform poorly in noisy environments and can be very costly.
 It has been estimated that the costs of untreated hearing loss are €213 billion in Europe alone each year.

 Damage to the hair cells in the cochlea ("sensorineural hearing loss") is the major cause of hearing loss acquired later in life.
 The assumption has long been that sensorineural hearing loss is irreversible because once the hair cells in the cochlea become damaged, they cannot regenerate.
 However, recent studies in animals with hearing loss have shown that new and functioning hair cells can be generated through local treatment with a gamma-secretase inhibitor and improved hearing.